AlaskaAirlines/auro-slideshow/README.md

 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./docs/partials/readmeAddlInfo.md -->
 `autoplay` and `autoScroll` are mutually exclusive properties and should not be used together on the same component instance.

+On mobile devices, `autoScroll` and `navigation` controls are automatically disabled.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## UI development browser support